Hungarian algorithm: Matrix interpretation

 where a, b, c and d are workers who have to perform tasks 1, 2, 3 and 4. a1, a2, a3, and a4 denote the penalties incurred when worker "a" does task 1, 2, 3, and 4 respectively.

 The problem is equivalent to assigning each worker a unique task such that the total penalty is minimized.
 Note that each task can only be worked on by one worker.

 Step 1

 For each row, its minimum element is subtracted from every element in that row.
-This causes all elements to have non-negative values.
+This causes all elements to have nonnegative values.
 Therefore, an assignment with a total penalty of 0 is by definition a minimum assignment.

 This also leads to at least one zero in each row.
 As such, a naive greedy algorithm can attempt to assign all workers a task with a penalty of zero.
 This is illustrated below.

 The zeros above would be the assigned tasks.

 Worst-case there are n! combinations to try, since multiple zeroes can appear in a row if multiple elements are the minimum.
 So at some point this naive algorithm should be short circuited.